datacamp/courses-introduction-to-python/chapter4.md

 --- type:NormalExercise lang:python xp:100 skills:2 key:509c588eb6
 ## Average versus median

-You now know how to use `numpy` functions to a get a better feeling for your data.
+You now know how to use `numpy` functions to get a better feeling for your data.
 It basically comes down to importing `numpy` and then calling several simple functions on the `numpy` arrays:

 ```
 import numpy as np